sr99622/onvif-mcp/docs/SITE_KEY.md

 DNS:{{SERVER_FQDN}}
 ```

-## 3. Transfer only the CSR to the CA workstation
+## 3. Create a Tranferrable Copy of the CSR

 Because `/etc/nginx/tls` is mode `700`, create a temporary user-owned transfer copy: